Sechyi Laiu, J.D.,

 Mr. Laiu is extremely familiar with all aspects of consular processing.
 Mr. Laiu was also instrumental in the decision by the Department of State to begin revocation of visas for individuals arrested for Driving Under the Influence while in the United States.

 Prior to working for the federal government, Mr. Laiu worked in Hawaii for law firms handling commercial (real estate) litigation and family law.
-Mr. Laiu has also performed pro bono\volunteer work for the Hawaii Domestic Violence Clearinghouse and Legal Hotline (predecessor to Domestic Violence Action Center), Legal Aid Society of Hawaii, and California Rural Legal Assistance.
-During law school, Mr. Laiu was a research assistant to the constitutional law professor, focusing on Native Hawaiian crown lands and ownership.
+Mr. Laiu has also performed pro bono\volunteer work for the Hawaii Domestic Violence Clearinghouse and Legal Hotline (predecessor to Domestic Violence Action Center), Legal Aid Society of Hawaii, Volunteer Legal Services Hawaii, and California Rural Legal Assistance.
+During law school, Mr. Laiu was a research assistant to the constitutional law professor, focusing on Native Hawaiian crown lands.
 Mr. Laiu was a member of the Intellectual Property Moot Court, Susan McKay Moot Court coordinator, and managing editor at University of Hawaii Law Review.

 B.A. from Grinnell College

 J.D. from University of Hawaii Wm.
 S. Richardson School of Law